• Skip to primary navigation

 The leftover butter sauce is perfect to dip the cooked scallops.
 Use up any leftover sauce drizzled over cooked vegetables, pasta or rice.

-Because scallops are such a light, healthy dish, you may want to keep the sides light as well.
+Because scallops are such a light, healthy dish, you may want to keep the side dish light as well.
 Try some Marinated Asparagus or a tasty salad such as Butter Lettuce Salad or 4 Bean Vegetable Salad.

 FAQ